fanyuanchi/PointCloud/PCPS/README.md

   (e.g., system throughput, baseline comparison)

 > Note: The evaluation of R-BVH query registration, deletion, and publishing latency
-> is not included in this module.
+> is currently not enabled in this module.
+> These functionalities are implemented, but are separated to obtain more precise operation-level measurements.
 > Please refer to `PCPS_R-BVH(Only)/` for these specific tests.